jtrain/jtrain.github.com/_posts/2013-01-03-your-filename.md

 ---
 title: "Automating your social - Tweet and Facebook at the same time"
-abstract: "How to do you manage your LinkedIn, Twitter and Facebook pages?
-Posting things to each individually is taking up your deal-making and client work time.
-And logging into each to monitor what people are saying is also a waste.
+abstract: "Use the tools that the pros use to post to LinkedIn, Facebook and Twitter all at the same time.
+Posting things to each individually takes up **your** client work time.
+Stop wasting time logging into Twitter, Facebook and LinkedIn.
 Why not use all three at once?
-Write once, post everywhere."
+Write once, post everywhere.
+"
 image: "http://www.example.com/images/image.jpg"
 published: false
 author: jervis